fgeorges/mlproj/README.md

 - new command to install a XAR/XAW from CXAN
 - new command to publish to CXAN
 - edit environment files from the Console
+  - move website in `mlproj-web` repo
+  - move core libs in `mlproj-core` package
+  - use `mlproj-core` in the Console
 - word lexicons
 - allow changing a server port, as it restarts the instance
 - add support for triggers in space files